mui/material-ui/docs/pages/blog/2021-q1-update.md

 ### Company

 We have signed with **four** new people to join the company this quarter (waiting for the notice period).
+We will welcome our first designer and a frontend developer to collaborate with him on a second theme.
+The two others will strengthen the design system and advanced components teams.
-We will welcome our first designer and cross the ten people milestone in the coming weeks.
+We will cross the ten people milestone in the coming weeks.

-Objectives:
+We have the following bjectives:

 - Finish the implementation of the rebranding.
 A preview, the [about](https://next.material-ui.com/branding/about/) and [pricing](https://next.material-ui.com/branding/pricing/) pages.
 - Onboard the new members and scale our processes as we double the size of the organization this quarter.